Artist's texts & statements

 Dionysos, Perpetual Orgy or Organs of Life

-Gallery Juno, January 15/February 20, 1999, translated by Andrea Meyer
+New York, Gallery Juno, January 15/February 20, 1999

-"It is the world of water, where all life floats in suspension" C.G.
+- "It is the world of water, where all life floats in suspension."
+C.G.
 JUNG.

-- The square space is the womb of dreams.American society transforms its sexual frustration into heightened violence.
+The square space is the womb of dreams.American society transforms its sexual frustration into heightened violence.

-- Tantra doctrine, unlike Christianity and Buddhism, integrates sexuality into religion, rather than suppressing the libido in favor of isolation and contemplation.
+Tantra doctrine, unlike Christianity and Buddhism, integrates sexuality into religion, rather than suppressing the libido in favor of isolation and contemplation.

-- Sexuality is a social phenomenon.
+Sexuality is a social phenomenon.

-- Sexuality is overburdened with sacrality.
+Sexuality is overburdened with sacrality.

-- Sexual energy stands in direct opposition to death.
+Sexual energy stands in direct opposition to death.

 The erotic image never leaves us indifferent; it has a role and a function, hence its attraction, its violence, its perversity.
 It directly touches the spectator's soul...